tvqt/rss-bridge/contrib/instagram_content_donor/README.rst

 Usage
 -----

-After configurating RSS-Brige and userscript, visit any instagram profile.
+After configurating RSS-Brige and userscript, visit any instagram profile and reload the page.
 After approximately 10 seconds browser will be redirected to other instagram account.

 Maintainance